Azure/azure-marketplace-management-extras/README.md

 - Create the Service Principal, providing an identifying name where indicated: <br> `az ad sp create-for-rbac --name [SP Name] --query "{ client_id: appId, client_secret: password, tenant_id: tenant }"`
 - Capture the values of **client_id**, **client_secret** and **tenant_id** for later use.
 It is recommended that you do not persist this information to disk or share the client secret for security reasons.
 - Grant the Service Principal "Owner" role on the target Platform subscription: <br> `az role assignment create --assignee [SP Client ID] --role "Owner" --scope /subscriptions/[Subscription ID]`

+### Configure the Managed Application service principal

+This Service Principal will be used by Azure function applications (NotificationHandler and PolicyStates) to authenticate against customers' deployments and fetch needed Managed app information.

+- Create another Service principal by using instructions from previous step [Create Azure Service Principal](#create-azure-service-principal) section without the last step, granting the Service Principal owner role.

+- Link this Service principal in Partner center by going to [Partner center](https://partner.microsoft.com/) and then Navigate to **your offer** > **your managed plane** > **Plan overview** > **Technical configuration**

+- In `Authorizations` section click on `Add authorizations`.
+Use `Object ID` from previous step and choose the `Owner role`

 #### Create secrets and varibles